birdsofblacksand/birdsofblacksand.github.io/draft.md

 Unlike roll-under systems, we can resolve our opposed rolls if both succeed - the higher roll wins.
 With roll-high-under, [our Goblin now only wins ~9% of the time](https://anydice.com/program/1f8c5), which feels a little more reasonable.

 Roll-high-under has other perks - see Whitehack's slick handling of Armor Class - but it's not without its faults.
 For example, what happens if both contestants fail their rolls?
 We might say the contestants are locked in struggle, and have them both reroll.
-But imagine two STR 3 Goblins - [they'll both fail their STR check 72% of the time](https://anydice.com/program/1f8c7), and so might require several rerolls to determine a winner.
+But imagine two STR 3 Goblins - [they'll both fail their STR check 72% of the time](https://anydice.com/program/1f8c7), and will require ~4 rolls on average to determine a winner.

 But there's another, more practical problem with roll-high-under systems.
 Despite its elegance, roll-high-under can be slow and unintuitive for players at the table.